Compulsory portion rights – asset succession

-We advise and represent our clients in all matters concerning inheritance law and asset and company succession.
+Our lawyers advise and represent you in all matters concerning (international) inheritance law and asset and company succession.

 - Testaments – inheritance contracts